 This is where agile programming came into effect; as and when new requirements are found, they are added to the process.

 Why use agile programming?

-Agile software development methods have been extensively used for the development of software products.
-However, these techniques can be applied to the development of non-software products, such as computers, motor vehicles, medical devices, food, clothing, and music.
+Agile software development methods have been extensively used to develop software products.
+However, these techniques can be applied to developing non-software products, such as computers, motor vehicles, medical devices, food, clothing, and music.